 - GST/HST not reimbursable by the Canada Revenue Agency

 - Management and professional services (legal, audit, accounting)

 - Printing, production, translation and distribution

 - Other incremental costs

 Stage 2 - Project Proposals: Once a Letter of Intent is deemed eligible, applicants will be invited to submit a detailed proposal.
-All proposals received by Environment Canada undergo a technical review.
+All proposals received by Environment and Climate Change Canada undergo a technical review.
 The proposals and technical reviews are then evaluated by a public advisory committee that makes funding recommendations to the Minister of the Environment.

-Once a proposal is approved by the Minister, a contribution agreement between the applicant and Environment Canada must be negotiated and signed.
+Once a proposal is approved by the Minister, a contribution agreement between the applicant and Environment and Climate Change Canada must be negotiated and signed.
 Written confirmation of all funding sources, a summary of project design, delivery, progress evaluations and anticipated results, as well as a budget forecast, must be completed before the agreement can be signed.
 Reporting requirements and project objectives are tied directly to a payment schedule that is outlined in the contribution agreement.
 Please note that funding is conditional on the successful negotiation of a signed contribution agreement.

 A final report is required 30 days following the contribution agreement end date.
 The final report should include a project evaluation, financial, in-kind contribution records and, if applicable, a financial audit.

 Further information regarding the Lake Winnipeg Basin Stewardship Fund may be found online.